 One of the most common questions that homeowners looking to remodel ask is: I have estimates from three different contractors for the same project.
 Why are their prices so different?
 Understandably, this is a mystery to most people.
 We don’t expect the same blender or microwave to cost vastly different amounts at three different stores.
 Why should the cost of the same remodeling project vary so much?
 Sometimes, the difference in contractor estimates can cause significant stress for a homeowner.
 They feel like the low bid must be “missing something” and the high bid must be gouging them.
 Often, people will just pick the middle one because they don’t know what else to do.

-At GreatBuildz, a free service that connects homeowners with reliable general contractors, we hear from lots of homeowners confused about this very issue.
+At GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable general contractors, we hear from lots of homeowners confused about this very issue.

 Here are the main four reasons why contractor estimates vary so greatly.

 If a contractor is having a slow period, they want more jobs to keep their crews busy.
 They are likely to be more ‘aggressive’ on pricing potential projects in order to win the bid.
 Alternatively, if a contractor is inundated with jobs they will often bid on the high side.
 The contractor is essentially saying, “I’m too busy for this job right now so I’m bidding high because I don’t need it.
 If the homeowner wants to pay this high of a price, I’ll find a way to do the job because it will be very profitable.”